alncat/opusDSD/README.md

 After executing the above command once, you may skip the lengthy umap embedding laterly by appending ```--skip-umap``` to the command in analyze.sh.
 Our analysis script will read the pickled umap embeddings directly.
 The eval_vol command has following options,

-If the model is trained with multi-body dynamics, we have a mode, eval_vol, to reconstruct the multi-body dynamics, using the command
+If the model is trained by fitting multi-body dynamics, we have a mode, eval_vol, to reconstruct the multi-body dynamics, using the command
 ```
 dsdsh eval_vol resdir N dpc num apix --masks MASKS --kmeans KMEANS --dfk DFK
 ```
-we select DFK cluster from the kmeans{KMEANS} folder as the template volume, which will be deformed according to the dynamics defined by the PC{dpc} of the dynamics latent space.
+This command selects the DFK class from the kmeans{KMEANS} folder as the template volume, which will be deformed according to the dynamics defined by the PC{dpc} of the dynamics latent space.
+The generated volumes show the dynamics on the selected class along the selected PC.
 Details about each argument can be checked using ```dsdsh eval_vol -h```

 You can either generate the volume which corresponds to KMeans cluster centroid or traverses the principal component using,